-At Kia Ora Tai Chi, Jocelyn and her team of instructors are all qualified to teach a number of Tai Chi for Health Institute programmes, including Tai Chi for Arthritis and Fall Prevention (TCAFP).
-TCAFP is a evidence-based programme, which has been clinically proven to improve strength and balance and to reduce falls.
-Read more here
+At Kia Ora Tai Chi, Jocelyn and her team of instructors teach a number of taiji, tai chi and qigong programmes, including those especially designed to improve overall health, fitness, strength and balance and to reduce falls.

 Tai chi and qigong have become very popular around the world for health improvement and for good reasons.
 Medical studies and clinical trials show that tai chi can help manage chronic conditions such as arthritis, heart disease and diabetes.
 In addition, it can improve immunity and reduce stress.

 Wave goodbye to the aches and pains of the gym and to wearing Lycra.
 Instead, slip into comfy clothes to say “Kia Ora” to tai chi, qigong and a better way to get fitter, healthier and to live stronger for longer.